johnatas-x/angry-bearded/README.md

 # Angry bearded

-This tool is a pre-configured [GrumPHP](https://github.com/phpro/grumphp) for Drupal 9 and Drupal 10 projects.
+This tool is a pre-configured [GrumPHP](https://github.com/phpro/grumphp) for Drupal 10 projects.

 The rules are voluntarily hard, don't hesitate to adapt the .dist files to your needs.